Address1355 N Raymond Ave

 - Teen Volunteers

-45 minutes of good picture books, singing and dancing, and ending with a craft.
-Every Thursday at 10:30 a.m.
+45 minutes of good picture books, singing and dancing, and ending with a craft and playtime.
+Thursdays at 10:30 a.m.

 - Leeme un cuento: Spanish-Language Story Time

 We invite the entire family to join us for an hour of quality Spanish-language picture books read by a native speaker, learn traditional songs, and create fun crafts.
-Every Wednesday at 4 p.m.
+Wednesdays at 4 p.m.

-For special and holiday programs, call (626) 744-7268.
-Or, for more information about programs here and throughout the Pasadena Public Library, you can visit our Library Calendar.
+For more information about programs here and throughout the Pasadena Public Library, see the branch calendar on this page, or visit our Library Calendar.

 La Pintoresca Branch Library Collection